Test Preparation & Expectations

 MRIs can last up to an hour or more.
 Please be patient and remain calm; the technologist is trying to capture images of everything your doctor needs to diagnose and/or treat your health issue or concern.

-Results that Matter: The technologist cannot provide you with results.
+Results: The technologist cannot provide you with results.
 A specialized doctor called a radiologist will look at the images and send a report to your doctor, who will discuss the findings and next steps with you.